Disney Renaissance: Background (pre-1989)

-1986–1988: The Great Mouse Detective, Disney vs. Don Bluth, Hayao Miyazaki's influence, and Oliver and Company
+1986–1988: The Great Mouse Detective, Disney vs. Don Bluth, Hayao Miyazaki's influence, and Oliver & Company

 1400 Flower Street in Glendale, where several films immediately predating the Disney Renaissance through Pocahontas were partially produced.

 Disney released The Great Mouse Detective (1986) a few months before Don Bluth released An American Tail (1986).
-An American Tail outperformed The Great Mouse Detective and became the highest grossing animated film to that date.
-Despite An American Tails greater level of success, The Great Mouse Detective was still successful enough (both critically and commercially) to instill executive confidence in Disney's animation department.
-Oliver and Company (1988) would later be released on the same day as The Land Before Time (1988).
-Despite The Land Before Time becoming globally the highest grossing animated film to that date, breaking the previous record of An American Tail, Oliver and Company outgrossed it in the United States, launching an era of increased theatrical turnout for Disney.
+An American Tail outperformed The Great Mouse Detective and became the highest-grossing animated film to that date.
+Still, The Great Mouse Detective's critical and commercial success instilled executive confidence in Disney's animation department.
+In 1988, Disney released Oliver & Company on the same day as The Land Before Time.
+While the latter broke An American Tail's record for highest-grossing animated film worldwide, Oliver & Company outgrossed it in the United States, launching an era of increased theatrical turnout for Disney.

-In the 1980s, Disney collaborated with filmmaker Steven Spielberg—producer of An American Tail and The Land Before Time and a long-time animation fan—to produce Who Framed Roger Rabbit (1988), a live-action/animation hybrid that featured animated characters of the 1930s and 1940s from many different studios together.
-The film was a critical and commercial success, winning three Academy Awards as well as a Special Achievement Academy Award, and renewing interest in theatrical animated cartoons.
-In addition to the film itself, Spielberg also helped Disney produce three Roger Rabbit shorts.
-Disney moved to first place in box office receipts by 1988, with Who Framed Roger Rabbit being the summer's biggest hit.
+In the 1980s, Disney collaborated with filmmaker Steven Spielberg, the producer of An American Tail and The Land Before Time and a long-time animation fan, to produce Who Framed Roger Rabbit (1988), a live-action/animation hybrid that featured animated characters of the 1930s and 1940s from many studios.
+The film was a critical and commercial success: it was the summer's biggest hit, won three Academy Awards and a Special Achievement Academy Award, and renewed interest in theatrical animated cartoons.
+Spielberg also helped Disney produce three Roger Rabbit shorts.
+Disney moved to first place in box-office receipts by 1988.

 The Disney Renaissance was prompted by competition with Don Bluth's animated productions, along with the evolution of overseas animation, most notably the Studio Ghibli anime productions from Japanese animator Hayao Miyazaki.
 His Lupin the Third film adaptation of the animated TV series based on the Monkey Punch comics, Castle of Cagliostro (1979), influenced the climax of The Great Mouse Detective, which in turn paved the way for the Disney Renaissance.
 The two-minute climax scene used computer-generated imagery (CGI), making it the first Disney film to extensively use computer animation, a fact that Disney used to promote the film during marketing.
 Glen Keane, a leading animator for Disney films, has also credited Miyazaki's work as a "huge influence" on Disney's animated films.